The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 It’s also the case that Canada, under the PCs and Brian Mulroney and under the Liberals, continually led international efforts to fight for emissions reductions - agreements which were opposed and delayed by both the NDP and Conservatives, in and out of government.Canada has an opportunity to serve the world with its energy and resources and, in doing so, benefit our allies and improve both world energy security and the environment.
 But the federal government doesn’t see it that way.
 How else could one explain the latest singling out of Canada’s oil and gas sector through an arbitrary cap on greenhouse gas emissions, even though the sector only represents 26 per cent of Canada’s total GHG emissions?
 Even if Canada eliminated all greenhouse gas emissions expected from the oil and gas sector in 2030, the reduction would equal only 0.004 per cent of global emissions while imposing huge costs.

 This is not a fact, it is a rant that includes imaginary scenarios.
 “Even if Canada eliminated all greenhouse gas emissions?”
 No one is talking about doing that.
-And it’s not clear because the text refers to 2030 and the graphic refers to 2050, twice.
+And it’s even less clear because while the text refers to 2030, the graphic refers to 2050, twice.

-Look, one of the reasons you agree to measures like this is to lead by example, because if you can’t ask other countries to follow suit unless you’re willing to do it yourself.As a result of new federal energy efficiency regulations, the cost of a newly constructed home in Canada will increase by $55,000, on average, by 2030 because of the federal government’s stricter energy efficiency regulations for buildings.
+It’s also an example od leadership by example, You can’t ask other countries to follow suit unless you’re willing to do it yourself.As a result of new federal energy efficiency regulations, the cost of a newly constructed home in Canada will increase by $55,000, on average, by 2030 because of the federal government’s stricter energy efficiency regulations for buildings.
 Rather than increasing the costs of new homes, governments should help close the gap between supply and demand.

-It’s would be worthwhile to know where this claim comes from, but this also seems like a consortium of corporate lobbyists came together.
+It’s would be worthwhile to know where this claim comes from.
+It reads as if a consortium of corporate lobbyists came together to craft it.

-Some kind of evidence for this claim - tracking back to the original link to an industry website would be appreciated.
+Any evidence for this claim - a link tracking back to an industry website would be appreciated.

 However, opposing energy efficiency on the basis of cost is a classic “false economy,” because the short term savings in having a house that’s not well insulated is that it will cost you much more in energy bills.
 Building all new houses to that standard means that over time, we’ll be able to run houses at much lower cost.